THIS Is What Vicky Kaushal’s Fans Shout Out When They Spot Him In Public Now!

 Even PM Modi Could Not Resist Saying The Popular Dialogue

 ‘How's The Josh' has become a popular slogan now.
-Prime Minister Narendra Modi himself could not hold back from the saying this popular dialogue from the film at the recent unveiling of India's first cinema museum in Mumbai.
+Prime Minister Narendra Modi himself could not hold back from saying this popular dialogue from the film at the recent unveiling of India's first cinema museum in Mumbai.

 'A Hero Cannot Make A Film Hit'